Dogs Welcome on These Suffolk Beaches

-With miles of beautiful beaches open to the public year round, Suffolk is a great place to bring your dog on holiday.
+With miles of beautiful beaches open to the public year round and plenty of dog friendly accommodation, Suffolk is a great place to bring your dog on holiday.

 Although the main beach has restrictions during the summer months, there is a mile of wide dog-friendly shingle beach just to the North of Aldeburgh which is well signposted, and stretches from the Wentworth Hotel to Thorpeness.